Ultimate Marvel: Video games

-The 2005 video game Ultimate Spider-Man is a direct adaptation of the storylines and characters from the eponymous comics.
-The game is centered around the Ultimate Marvel versions of Spider-Man and Venom, but also features appearances from The Human Torch, Wolverine, and Nick Fury, and the 2006 prequel Spider-Man: Battle for New York features a retelling of the story of Spider-Man and Green Goblin, in addition featuring The Ultimates and Kingpin.
-The 2004 video game X-Men: Legends and its 2005 sequel X-Men Legends II: Rise of Apocalypse have the titular characters wear their Ultimate costumes as do the Brotherhood of Mutants.
-Other Marvel video games have also featured Ultimate influences such as Marvel Ultimate Alliance and its sequel Marvel Ultimate Alliance 2 featuring the main costumes of Captain America, Thor, Colossus, Invisible Woman, Mr. Fantastic, and the Human Torch based on their Ultimate counterparts as well as alternate costumes for Iron Man, Elektra, Storm, Wolverine, Moon Knight, Doctor Strange, Nick Fury, Deadpool, Magneto, Doctor Doom, Venom, Sabretooth, The Thing, Nightcrawler, Cyclops, and Hawkeye also based on the Ultimate versions of the characters for the first game.
-The 2010 video game Spider-Man: Shattered Dimensions features the Ultimate version of Spider-Man possessed with a symbiote.
+The 2005 video game Ultimate Spider-Man is a direct adaptation of the storylines and characters from the eponymous comic.
+The game is centered around the Ultimate Marvel versions of Spider-Man and Venom, but also features appearances from The Human Torch, Wolverine, and Nick Fury.
+The 2006 prequel Spider-Man: Battle for New York features a retelling of Spider-Man and the Green Goblin's story, in addition to The Ultimates and Kingpin.
+The 2004 video game X-Men: Legends and its 2005 sequel X-Men Legends II: Rise of Apocalypse have the titular characters wear their Ultimate costumes, as do the Brotherhood of Mutants.
+Other Marvel video games have also featured Ultimate influences, such as Marvel Ultimate Alliance and its sequel Marvel Ultimate Alliance 2 having the main costumes of Captain America, Thor, Colossus, Invisible Woman, Mr. Fantastic, and the Human Torch be based on their Ultimate counterparts, while Iron Man, Elektra, Storm, Wolverine, Moon Knight, Doctor Strange, Nick Fury, Deadpool, Magneto, Doctor Doom, Venom, Sabretooth, The Thing, Nightcrawler, Cyclops, and Hawkeye have alternate costumes based on their Ultimate versions.
+The 2010 video game Spider-Man: Shattered Dimensions features the Ultimate version of Spider-Man as one of its playable characters.